immstudios/firefly/README.md

 }
 ```

-It is possible to specify more than one site in the settings.json file.
+It is possible to specify more than one site in the `settings.json` file.
 In that case, a dialog window pops up when the application is started and a site may be selected for this session.

-`site_name` argument can be used as an indentifier for different configurations of the same site and its value
+`site_name` argument can be used as an identifier for different configurations of the same site and its value
 is updated when server settings are loaded.

 Usage